 In reflection, it truly feels like fate to be working together!

-Preparing to come home with no business partners, I got lucky when I stumbled upon this workshop.
+Preparing to come home with no business partners, I got lucky when I stumbled upon this shop.

-My business partner to-be did not promote himself like most store owners in India but instead a customer in his store said to me “this man custom makes jackets out of recycled fabrics.
+My business partner to-be did not promote himself like lots of store owners in India but instead a customer in his store said to me “this man custom makes jackets out of recycled fabrics.
 I’m buying 6!”

-I later found out that his Grandfather founded the business during the Indi-Pakistani wars and conflicts and it has now been passed down three generations.
+I found out later that his Grandfather founded the business during the Indi-Pakistani wars.
+The business has been passed down for three generations now.

 The family proverb is, without trust, there’s no business at all.

-I spent three days with him and his team building a friendship and making samples then I gave them every last cent in my bank account and came back to New Zealand.
+I spent four days with him and his team building a connection and making samples, and then I gave him almost every cent in my bank account and came back to New Zealand to develop the brand.

-My business partner and his team value trust, fair trade, sustainable business, art and love.
+My business partner, his team and I value trust, fair trade, sustainable business, art and love."